WLHS-CSA-2020/CSA-API-Project/README.md

 Step 4: Investigate
 - Look through the html, css, and js file (no need to looks at the jquery one)
+- What code is new to you?
+What code is similar to java?
+What pieces of the code are you not sure how it works?
+FIll in the google form with specific details.
+- Here is a decent list of free APIs with a wide range of topics (https://github.com/public-apis/public-apis) start by choosing one that doesn't use api-keys or oauth that way you don't have to sign up for anything
+- Look through and try at least 3 different pulls, screenshot your results and attach them to the assignment.